Machine Learning Algorithms

 K-Means Clustering

-Use Cases: K-Means Clustering is used in customer segmentation, market segmentation, and image compression.
+Use Cases: K-means clustering is used in customer segmentation, market segmentation, and image compression.

 Implementation Example: